Base-Technology/Base-mobile/README.md

-# acy_ipay
+#

-ACY iPay - Buy crypto and manage your cryptos.
+Base - Buy crypto and manage your cryptos， 1/100 fees of Ethereum

 ## Getting Started